 Even though we are still early into September, it is starting to feel like fall.
 Fall is my favorite season by far, and I could be any happier about this if I tried.
 I stocked my house with spicy scented candles over the weekend, went apple picking (bad crop this year, which is sad), and after I finish typing this, am getting my first Pumkpin Spice Soy Latte of the season.
 Worth every nutritionally deprived calorie.
 There is something about the onset of fall that makes me want to be in my kitchen baking.
 There are certain ingredients that really get put on display this time of year, and then hide until next.
 Pumpkin, apple, pure maple syrup, cinnamon, and clove.
 It isn’t fair really, but for now, they are the stars of my kitchen.

 These maple blondies are a good way to say hello to fall.
 They are almost like a pancake in chewy bar form.
 They are so easy to make, and so simple, that the maple syrup really shines.
 When I speak of maple syrup, I am speaking of the kind that comes out of trees.
 Not the kind that is flavored corn syrup.
 There is a difference, and once you start using pure maple syrup, there is no turning back.
 There are grades of maple syrup and I like grade B. It is a deep amber color and has strong maple flavor.
 It is not an inexpensive product, but well worth every additional cent.

-- Combine the dry ingredients in a large bowl.
+Combine the dry ingredients in a large bowl.
 Set aside.

-- Pour the wet into the dry.
-Stir until combined.
+Pour the wet into the dry.

 Stir in the pecan pieces.

 Bake in a preheated 350 degree oven for 20 minutes, or until a toothpick comes out clean.